American Idol season 12: Mariah Carey–Nicki Minaj feud

 A video was leaked to TMZ in October 2012 which showed Nicki Minaj erupting in a tirade against Mariah Carey during the audition in Charlotte, North Carolina.
 It was also claimed that Minaj was heard saying off-camera, "If I had a gun, I would shoot that bitch."
 Minaj, however, denied that she had made the threat.
 Ryan Seacrest said that the dispute "went a little too far," while Keith Urban jokingly said "I was the UN," and the feud elicited a comment from President Barack Obama that Carey and Minaj would "sort it out."
-In an interview with Barbara Walters on The View that aired on January 7, 2013, Carey said that due to Minaj's threats, it "felt like an unsafe work environment," and claimed that she had boosted her personal security.
+In an interview with Barbara Walters on The View that aired on January 7, 2013, Carey said that due to Minaj's threats, it "felt like an unsafe work environment," and claimed that she had enhanced her personal security.
 Minaj stated that Barbara Walters never attempted to contact her for any comment regarding her side of the story.
 Carey also said that she has since made up with Minaj.
 Carey's then-husband Nick Cannon claimed that the feud was used by American Idol producers to generate interest and ratings.
 Producer Nigel Lythgoe, however, denied that he was responsible for leaking the video or that it was a publicity stunt, and said that he had no plans to use the footage in advance of or during the season.
 Fox executive Mike Darnell described the buzz due to the feud as being great.
 The aired episode of the Charlotte audition did not show the tirade and what was shown appeared to have no real linear connection with the leaked footage.

 In April 2013, Carey noted during an episode of American Idol that Minaj had not had a number-one song on the US Billboard Hot 100.
 The next day, Minaj took to Twitter to post what have been described as "extremely harsh" insults against Carey.
 She labeled the singer "insecure" and "bitter," while also referencing a widely spread rumor that the producers of American Idol wanted to bring Jennifer Lopez back to the judges panel after a significant decline in ratings this season.
 "All dem #1s but JLo phone ringin?
 Lol.
 I guess having a personality, being a secure woman, and giving genuine critique still trumps that," Minaj tweeted.
 In November 2013, Carey stated that "American Idol was like going to work every day in hell with Satan."